Grokzen/docker-redis-cluster/README.md

 If the flag `-e "SENTINEL=true"` is passed there are 3 Sentinel nodes running on ports 5000 to 5002 matching cluster's master instances.

+If the flag `-e "TLS=true"` is passed then TLS is set up with certs taken from directory tls-certs.

 This image requires at least `Docker` version 1.10 but the latest version is recommended.